ibm-cloud-docs/vsrx/os-reload.md

 ## Performing an OS reload
 {: #performing-an-os-reload}

-To reload your OS, perform the following procedure:
+To reload your OS, follow these steps:

 1. From your browser, open [IBM Cloud console](/login){: external} and log in to your account.
 2. Run a [Readiness check](/docs/vsrx?topic=vsrx-vsrx-readiness#vsrx-readiness) for “OS Reload” and address any errors that are found.